hstarmans/rotorbalancer/README.md

 In single plane balancing it is assumed that the angle of the force is not dependent upon speed.
 The phase-difference between the ir sensor and the acceloremeter determines this angle.
 The phase difference can be determined from the cross correlation of the two [signals](https://stackoverflow.com/questions/6157791/find-phase-difference-between-two-inharmonic-waves).
 Noise is removed with a Butterworth filter.
 This method is available in the code.
 Currently another method is used.
 The minimum and maximum force is determined for each cycle.
 The phase difference between these must be 180 degrees for the measurement to be accurate.
 The location of the minimum will be the location of the balance weight.
 The phase angle was relatively constant in the range 97-144 Hz but the force did follow a square law as expected from the centrepetal force.
 It is assumed this is due to nonlinearity in the materials and the imperfect setup. <br>
-A balance weight of less than a gram was needed.
+A balance weight of 0.060 gram was needed.
 I used an AG204 Delta range from Mettler to measure the weight of the putty accurately.
+An alternative is to cut of pieces of aluminium tape accurately.
+Fixing the device to the base plate did not improve measurements.
 Another practical example is given by a case study in [Science direct](https://www.sciencedirect.com/science/article/pii/S2351988616300185).
 Note, above steps are only sufficient for single plane balancing.
 In two plane balancing, the procedure is more [complicated](https://forums.ni.com/t5/Example-Programs/Two-Plane-Balancing-Example-with-DAQmx/ta-p/3996066?profile.language=en).
 Imagine multiple disks with each their own unbalance.
 If the speed is increased all these unbalances will scale linearly.